Microsoft/azure-docs.cs-cz/articles/role-based-access-control/built-in-roles.md

   "assignableScopes": [
     "/"
   ],
-  "description": "Can perform any action on the certificates of a key vault, except manage permissions.", "id": "/subscriptions/{subscriptionId}/providers/Microsoft.Authorization/roleDefinitions/a4417e6f-fecd-4de8-b567-7b0420556985", "name": "a4417e6f-fecd-4de8-b567-7b0420556985", "permissions": [
+  "description": "Perform any action on the certificates of a key vault, except manage permissions.
+Only works for key vaults that use the 'Azure role-based access control' permission model.", "id": "/subscriptions/{subscriptionId}/providers/Microsoft.Authorization/roleDefinitions/a4417e6f-fecd-4de8-b567-7b0420556985", "name": "a4417e6f-fecd-4de8-b567-7b0420556985", "permissions": [